klutz4/climbing/README.md

 ### Motivation and Background

-As an avid climber, common questions we all have are:
+As an avid climber, common questions my friends and I have are:
-How does my height/weight/age affect how hard I can climb?
+* How does my height/weight/age affect how hard I can climb?
-Is this different for routes vs boulders?
+* Is this different for routes vs boulders?
-How long will it take me to progress to a certain level?
+* How long will it take me to progress to a certain level?
-Is this route/boulder graded correctly?
+* Is this route/boulder graded correctly?

 As such, I've set out to see if I can answer some of these questions using data from climbers.